spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
-I am trying in this project many different features introduced by the Next.js team, some of them are not recommended for production just yet as Next.js version 13 beta is still being developed and worked on.
+This project explores many different features introduced by the Next.js team in 13.0 update, some of them are not recommended for production just yet as Next.js version 13 beta is still being developed and worked on.
 </br>
  'Chat room' is a fullstack CRUD app, it consists of the frontend and the backend sections.
 Lines between frontend/backend in case of Next.js 13 beta are blurred with introduction of server components, yet files that are strictly 'backend'
     can be found in pages/api and in app/api.
-As for the frontend I am using new app directory with new server components in it.
+As for the frontend I am using the new app directory with new server components in it.
        <br />